tenorangesax/The-SaxplayerTM/README.md

 # The-SaxplayerTM
 This is my own sample demo project for my tutorial to soon be posted on stasis!
 It is a little advanced mp3 player using a ESP32-WROOM, a headphone jack, an oled, a microsd card slot, and 3 buttons/keyswitches.

+**DESCRIPTION OF THE INTERNALS:**
+My Saxplayer is a bare bones PCB that houses a ESP32-WROOM for the microcontroller, 3 MX-Style keyboard switches for navigation, a rotary encoder switch for adjusting the volume with a knob, a microsd card slot for storing your music, and a audio jack for headphones.

 **THE FINAL PREVIEW:**
 <img width="1024" height="582" alt="Back_final" src="https://github.com/user-attachments/assets/ac5ef5e7-c8e6-4056-918b-5217ff58426f" />
 <img width="1024" height="582" alt="Front_Final" src="https://github.com/user-attachments/assets/44d0cc21-26c2-4791-9414-cd3ce01752a8" />